 - Your income is below a certain amount, and

 - You can’t pay your rent because your income has been cut, among other things.

-You can find the declaration form HERE or you can create one using this ONLINE TOOL.
+You can find the declaration form HERE .
 Before signing the declaration, you should make sure that everything in it is true.
 Giving a false declaration may be a crime.

 Does this Order stop all evictions?